K-pop group BTS' label Big Hit debuts at double its IPO price

 The listing ceremony at the Korea Exchange (KRX), attended by Big Hit founder and co-CEO Bang Si-hyuk, was broadcast live on the label’s Youtube channel.

-"Big Hit has a different business model than the other big three K-Pop labels, JYP 035900.KQ, SM 041510.KQ and YG 122870.KQ," said Nam Hyo-ji, analyst at KTB Investment & Securities.
-"Although not completely free from the effect of COVID-19, it's freer than other labels."
+“Big Hit has a different business model than the other big three K-Pop labels, JYP, SM and YG,” said Nam Hyo-ji, analyst at KTB Investment & Securities.
+“Although not completely free from the effect of COVID-19, it’s freer than other labels.”

 MILITARY SERVICE DEBATE